Effective equidistribution of translates of large submanifolds in semisimple homogeneous spaces: Introduction and results

 for some $c>0$ and any $f\in C^{\infty}(G/\Gamma)$, $x_0\in G/\Gamma=SL_2(\R)^d/\Gamma_0^d$ and $a_y$ as in (\ref{translation_definition}) , where $c$ just depends on $d$ and $S$. \end{theorem}

+{ \begin{remark} We think that our method could be extended to handle every lattice $\Gamma$ in $SL_2(\mathbb R)^d$, since the only thing that needs change is the part on mixing (section 2).
+For $\Gamma$ irreducible, we expect that the parameter $r$ would be replaced by a power of $1/p$, with $p=p(SL_2(\R)^d/\Gamma)$ the number defined on \cite{kelmer_sarnak} that measures the spectral gap there; one would need to do as in \cite[Section 6]{venkatesh_margulis_einsiedler} to prove the necessary mixing rates.
+For the general lattice $\Gamma$, we know \cite{shimizu} that it must be commensurable to a completely reducible one $\prod_{j\le k} \Gamma_j$, with $\Gamma_j$ irreducible in $SL_2(\R)^{d_j}$.
+In that case we could take $p=\max_{j\le k} p(SL_2(\R)^{d_j}/\Gamma_j)$, by first reducing the problem to functions which are products of functions in $SL_2(\R)^{d_j}/\Gamma_j$, as we do in our case. \end{remark} }

-\begin{remark} In the Theorem, the $S^d$ norm can be changed by the $S^1$ norm at the expense of diminishing the constant $c$.
-As pointed out in \cite{shah_curves}, this result can be seen as a hyperbolic equivalent of the equidistribution in $\R^d/\Z^d$ of dilations of a real-analytic submanifold of $\R^d$ not contained in any proper affine subspace. \end{remark}
+In the Theorem, the $S^d$ norm can be { replaced} by the $S^1$ norm at the expense of diminishing the constant $c$.
+As pointed out in \cite{shah_curves}, this result can be seen as a hyperbolic equivalent of the equidistribution in $\R^d/\Z^d$ of dilations of a real-analytic submanifold of $\R^d$ not contained in any proper affine subspace.

 This result implies \eqref{horosphere_equidistribution} for $\lambda_S$ with a decay rate of $y^{cn}$.
 The idea of the proof is to see it as an equidistribution problem in $\R^d$, as in \cite{jones}, and to apply Fourier analysis there.
 Due to the conditions on $S$, it will be possible to show that $\widehat{\lambda}_S$ almost always behaves in a way similar to the Fourier transform of the sphere, and then one can take advantage of it by applying the Weyl-Van der Corput Method together with the exponential mixing of one-parameter homogeneous flows of $G$ on $G/\Gamma$.